-I think that emphasis is important.
-This is the NIH refusing to give information to Jeffrey Sachs of Columbia University, who is just trying to get to the bottom of things.
-This, of course, has made Sachs very suspicious.
-Sachs has now become fairly outspoken, saying he thinks the government is keeping things from us.
+All this has made Sachs very suspicious.
+He has now become fairly outspoken, saying he thinks the government is keeping things from us.9

 A Republican Senate Minority Report also came out in October (2022), which said that they thought, on balance, that the outbreak was more likely to be lab-related than a natural event, although this was not intended to be "dispositive."
 10